-Platelet-rich plasma (PRP) injection is a non-operative, injectable management option for a number of musculoskeletal problems.
-Research is now revealing that PRP is significantly more superior compared to other injectable options including hyaluronic acid and steroids.[i],[ii],[iii],[iv] Furthermore, given its autologous nature, PRP has very small risk and adverse reaction profile.
+Platelet-rich plasma (PRP) injection is a non-operative, injectable management option for a number of musculoskeletal problems, including osteoarthritis.
+Research is now revealing that PRP is now significantly more superior compared to other injectable options including hyaluronic acid and steroids.[i],[ii],[iii],[iv] Furthermore, given its autologous nature, PRP has very small risk and adverse reaction profile.
 With these facts in mind, PRP has attracted an increasing amount of interest.

 Our blood is predominantly comprised of red blood cells, white blood cells, platelets and plasma.
 Activated platelets have the natural ability to accentuate healing and anti-inflammatory effects by releasing a number of growth factors and alter pro-inflammatory pathways.[v]
 By concentrating the number of activated platelets, we can concentrate their natural abilities to manage suitable musculoskeletal conditions.

-At Pro Health Care, we have conducted research and found that Arthrex currently produces the most cost-effective system.
-Utilising Arthrex’s double syringe mechanism, blood is withdrawn from the patient.
+At Pro Health Care, we have conducted research and found that Arthrex currently produces one of the most cost-effective systems.
+Utilising Arthrex’s double syringe mechanism, blood is withdrawn from the patient in a closed fashion.
 The double syringe is run through a centrifuge which separates the PRP from other blood constituents.
 The PRP is then extracted and injected into the pathological area.

 The injection should take approximately 15-20 minutes to prepare and administer.
 You may return to your normal activities as tolerated, immediately after the injection.